It typically goes something like this: You start with a website builder like WordPress or SquareSpace.

-At some point, though, the frustration builds.
-So many log-ins, so many integrations, so many monthly bills, and so many challenges with actually getting your marketing to work.
+So many logins, so many integration issues, so many monthly bills, and so many challenges with actually getting your marketing to work.

-Obviously, at ONTRAPORT, we come down pretty clearly on the side of integrated platforms.
-It turns out that pretty much all larger businesses have also discovered the many benefits of keeping their data and tools under one roof, but many entrepreneurs remain steadfast in their belief that single-point solutions are the future for small business technology.
+It turns out that pretty much all larger businesses have also discovered the many benefits of keeping their data and tools under one roof, but many entrepreneurs remain steadfast in their belief that single-point tools are the future for small business technology.

-The argument presented by the point-solution crowd seems like a reasonable one:
+The argument presented by the single-point tool crowd seems like a reasonable one.
+They’ll argue:

-- Since individual single-point solutions don’t have as many features as an all-in-one platform, they’re simpler to understand, set up and use.
+- Since single-point tools don’t have as many features as an all-in-one platform, they’re simpler to understand, set up and use.